Struggling to know How To Find Your Passion And Purpose In Life? Check out this MEGAGUIDE on finding your passion, calling, purpose in 2022.

 And I’m glad that it can be turned into a profession (that’s a discussion for some other time).

-How to Find Your Passion in Life?
+How To Find Your Passion And Purpose In Life?

 1. Take a PAUSE to Reflect (P)